NyaaCat/IXP/README.md

 * Sending items without password

-Player hold the items and right click on the SEND sign to specific server twice (ignore password prompt).
+Player hold the items and right click on the SEND sign twice to send to specific server (ignore password prompt).

 (Items saved to remote server's plugin database).